duleorlovic/blog/_posts/2015-10-08-free-ssl-for-https-on-apache-or-nginx.md

 [ACM](https://devcenter.heroku.com/articles/automated-certificate-management)
 but only for paid dynos.
 Use cloudflare.com for free ssl, and we point directly to https herokuapp (no need to setup dns on heroku).
+For example type=CNAME name=www content=move-index.herokuapp.com
 On Crypto tab on Cloud Flare select FULL (not Flexible) SSL.
 You can check the Always use HTTPS (`Redirect all requests with scheme “http” to “https”.
 This applies to all http requests to the zone`) or create Page rules